Musqueam Newsletter | January 15, 2021

 Every Friday, Musqueam delivers the weekly newsletter to every household on reserve and posts it on our website.
 Musqueam administration works hard to ensure the website is kept up to date as a key way of reaching members.
 Similar to the newsletter, the Musqueam News & Events page has the latest announcements and updates from administration and leadership.
 We are also working towards regular email updates to membership, so keep your eye out to sign up soon!

-To read past issues of the newsletter, click here to see the newsletter archives on the left-hand menu.
+To read past issues of the newsletter, click here to see the newsletter archives.

 In the January 15, 2021 Musqueam newsletter…

 Online Community Meeting for Financials

 Attention to all Musqueam members, the audited financial statements for the fiscal year ending on March 31, 2020 will be presented to membership on February 11, 2021 at 5:30.
 This is an important meeting that will be online only (using Zoom) and you are encouraged to attend.
 Prior to the community meeting, Musqueam Finance will hold two information session for members to review the presentation and ask questions.